Munda people: History

-According to linguist Paul Sidwell, Munda languages arrived on the coast of Odisha from Southeast Asia about 4000–3500 years ago.
-The Munda people initially spread from Southeast Asia, but mixed extensively with local Indian populations.
-They are genetically closely related to Mah Meri and Temuan people of Malaysia.
+According to linguist Paul Sidwell, Munda languages arrived on the coast of Odisha from Southeast Asia approximately 4,000 to 3,500 years ago (c.
+2000 BCE).
+The Munda people are genetically closely related to Mah Meri and Temuan people of Malaysia.

 According to historian R. S. Sharma, tribals who spoke the Munda language occupied the eastern region of ancient India.
 Many Munda terms occur in Vedic texts that were written between 1500 BCE and 500 BCE.
 Their presence in texts compiled in the upper Gangetic basin late in that period suggests that Munda speakers were there at the time.
-According to Barbara A. West, the Mundas claim origin in Uttar Pradesh, and a steady flow eastward in history as other groups moved into their original homeland; she suggests they inhabited a much larger territory in ancient India.
-Recent study suggest that Munda languages spread as far as Eastern Uttar Pradesh but not beyond that and impacted Eastern Indo-Aryan languages as some group such as Musahar have munda genetic lineage.
-The claim of Munda presence in Upper gangetic plain have no linguistic and genetic basis.
+According to Barbara A. West, the Mundas claim origin in Uttar Pradesh, and a steady flow eastward in history as other groups moved into their original homeland; she suggests that they inhabited a "much larger territory" in ancient India.
+Recent studies suggest that Munda languages spread as far as Eastern Uttar Pradesh but not beyond that, and impacted Eastern Indo-Aryan languages, as some groups such as Musahar have Munda genetic lineage.
+The claim of a Munda presence in the Upper Gangetic plain has no linguistic or genetic basis.